DSHOII/blackstroids/README.md

 ##### Development

-Blackstroids was written for PC on a Lenove Thinkpad X230 running ubuntu 16.04 LTS.

 It is implemented in Haskell and the project was made with The Haskell Tool Stack.
 Get it here: